 The group publishes occasional bulletins when campaign matters arise and there are several relevant issues on the agenda at the moment.
 Bulletin 4 covers the following developments:

 'Tiger Porn' case gives rise to Judicial Review of extreme porn law

-tiger (actually, a man in a tiger suit).
+sex with a tiger (actually, a man in a tiger suit).
 The prosecution had a devastating impact upon Andrew's life but was eventually dropped by the CPS.
 The circumstances of this case are quite appalling.
-The excellent campaigners in Backlash have provided the
+The excellent campaigners in Backlash

 Rape porn Bill introduced to Parliament (England, Wales and NI)

 In February the government introduced a Bill to Parliament that will extend S63(7) CJIA 2008 to criminalise the possession of pornography that depicts rape.
 It is argued that it may have greater implications for the general public than the first

 four categories that were originally criminalised.
 This is because material that depicts rape can be difficult to define....

 The battle to stop the criminalisation of the purchase of sex: Modern Slavery Bill